MuhammedSabbagh/MuhammedSabbagh.github.io/_posts/2023-02-27-gentoo-chroot-with-X11.markdown

  ~# tar xpvf stage3-*.tar.xz --xattrs-include='*.*' --numeric-owner
 ```

-- once you are done with this you are almost ready to go, well almost; you will have to go through the entire handbook except the following parts (Kernel, network pre-setting, partitioning) these are unnecceessary as they are already included in the stock kernel for your distro *probably*
+- once you are done with this you are almost ready to go, well almost; you will have to go through the entire handbook except the following parts (Kernel, network pre-setting, partitioning) these are unnecessary as they are already included in the stock kernel for your distro *probably*

-- all the things you will do in this chroot won't require reboot and if you wanted too you can simply reboot and resume your work on it by mounting proc dev etc..
+- all the things you will do in this chroot won't require reboot and if you wanted too you can simply reboot and resume your work on it by mounting proc dev etc…

 - to finalize this is the script to automate logging into the chroot, make sure you made users to keep working on the chroot clean